 Our goal is to empower a pre-trained vision foundation model (VFM) with the ability to process images at their native resolution while aligning its encoder features with the representation space of a pre-trained LLM.
-To achieve this, as shown in \cref{fig:arch} (a), we propose a continual multimodal pre-training pipeline that improves existing VFMs so that they natuallry handle native-resolution inputs using \ourpe~(\cref{method:native}) and can better align with language embedding through carefully designed loss functions: the text decoding loss~(\cref{method:decode}) and the cross-modal alignment loss~(\cref{method:align}).
-These components are integrated into a three-stage training framework (\cref{method:recipe}), ensuring effective adaptation and alignment.
+To achieve this, as shown in \cref{fig:arch}, we propose a continual multimodal pre-training pipeline that improves existing VFMs so that they can handle native resolution inputs using \ourpe~(\cref{method:native}) and better align with language space through carefully designed loss functions: the text decoding loss~(\cref{method:decode}) and the cross-modal alignment loss~(\cref{method:align}).
+These components are integrated into a three-stage training (\cref{method:recipe}), ensuring effective adaptation and alignment.

-\subsection{Native Resolution Adaptation}
+\subsection{Native resolution adaptation}

 Vision encoders often use fixed-size inputs during the pre-training stage, and thus struggle to handle images with varying resolutions, particularly high-resolution images for fine-grained visual understanding.
 While training on images of different sizes is a straightforward solution, it is particularly challenging due to the predefined shape of position embeddings in vision transformers.
 A common approach is to interpolate the original position embeddings in an online manner to accommodate different input resolutions, yet the results are unsatisfactory~\cite{flexivit,resformer}.